-The Science Cafe returns this spring as an "Art and Science Cafe" during Cocktails in the Garden for a series of discussions that will explore the unique and innovative ways that artists and scientists work together.
+The Science Cafe returns this spring to explore the topic of "Plants and Human Health" during Cocktails in the Garden for a series of fun and lively discussions.

 Visitors are encouraged to arrive early and sip from the featured "creative cocktail" as they discuss its botanical ingredients with Garden staff.
 The relaxed atmosphere allows visitors to ask questions, explore new topics, become informed and talk with scientists.

 Free with Garden Admission | Meet in Mershon Hall

 Sponsored by Emory's Center for Selective C-H Functionalization